corvusdeinanis/cuddlyspaceship/content/compliance.md

 title: "compliance"
 date: 2023-08-29
 tags: ['socialpsych','psychology']

 ---

-Comliance is a type of [[Social Influence]] when someone agrees to do something (changes their behaviour) at the direct request of others.
+Compliance is a type of [[Social Influence]] when someone agrees to do something (changes their behaviour) at the direct request of others.

 CAN involve agreeing due to **social pressure**, **social norms**, and **authority figures**